scicolabs/introduction/Intro.md

 `module load apps/anaconda3`

+### Python modules, weather radar data and AWS SDKs

-We'll also install some python modules we'll be using in this lab now.
+We'll also install some python modules we'll be using later in this lab.
 To do this, type:

 `conda install -c anaconda netcdf4 numpy boto3`

+Select that you wish to proceed if prompted and wait for the system to download and install these modules.
+This could take some time, perhaps as long as 5-6 minutes.
+Perhaps grab a cup of coffee or help the person next to you if you're ahead of them :)

+What these Python modules will let us do is connect to Amazon S3, download weather data from the NEXRAD archive and then parse and manipulate this data in [NetCDF](https://en.wikipedia.org/wiki/NetCDF) format.
+NetCDF is very commonly used in the scientific computing world for creating and sharing array-oriented data.

 We also need the geopy and awscli Python modules: